Juuanek/PORTFOLIO-LONG-VERSION/README.md

   ## <p align="center"><a name="courses"> 🧭 COURSES 🧭 </a>
+🔀 Passed uTest Academy with two nominations to tester of the week - uTest applause inc

 🔀 Practical course in software testing - Udemy - Rafal Podraza

 🔀 Basics of manual software testing - Udemy - Tester Oprogramowania